 All people at increased risk of thunderstorm asthma should:

-- have an asthma action plan (if advised to by your GP) and have practical knowledge of the four steps of asthma first aid
+- Have an asthma action plan (if advised to by your GP and developed with them) and know the 4 steps of asthma first aid.

 - Check the epidemic thunderstorm asthma forecast during the grass pollen season at .